defenseunicorns/uds-package-postgres-operator/README.md

 # uds-package-postgres-operator

-> [!WARNING]
-> `uds-package-postgres-operator` is in early alpha and is not ready for general consumption.

 ## Prerequisites

 - [K3D](https://k3d.io/) for dev & test environments or any [CNCF Certified Kubernetes Cluster](https://www.cncf.io/training/certification/software-conformance/#logos) for production environments.